mlswg/mls-architecture/draft-ietf-mls-architecture.md

-Applications can detect replay by including a unique identifier for the message (e.g., a counter) in either the message payload or the `authenticated_data` field, both of which are included in the signed message content in both PublicMessage and PrivateMessage.
+Applications can detect replay by including a unique identifier for the message (e.g., a counter) in either the message payload or the `authenticated_data` field, both of which are included in the signatures for PublicMessage and PrivateMessage.

 ## Cryptographic Analysis of the MLS Protocol